 Here is what we know about how the COVID-19 crisis will affect immigration matters in the near future:

-Charlotte’s immigration court is closed: Unless otherwise specified, hearings in non-detained cases at all other immigration courts, including Charlotte, are postponed through, and including, September 11, 2020.
-Non-detainee hearings will resume on September 14, 2020 in Charlotte’s immigration court.
+Charlotte’s immigration court open in a limited capacity (Phase One): Unless otherwise specified, Master Calendar Hearings are postponed through, and including, December 4th, 2020.
+Non-detainee hearings resumed on September 14, 2020 in Charlotte’s immigration court.

 The Executive Office for Immigration Reviews has announced that the 800 toll-free number that individuals can normally can call to check for hearing information may not be updated and should not be relied upon.
 The Advocacy Center is monitoring this situation and will update this page as soon as information becomes available.